 The Wilderness Lodge is a separate property from Disney’s Fort Wilderness although both are located within the Magic Kingdom Resort area.
 The boats go to both properties however.
 While Disney’s Fort Wilderness offers moderate level cabins and campground facilities, Disney’s Wilderness Lodge is a deluxe resort with more premium rooms.

 Like all Disney resort hotels, there are lots of different options when choosing your room.
 Room categories at Disney’s Wilderness Lodge include standard view, nature view, and courtyard view.

 For a more luxurious stay, you can also book a club level room.
 There are two room classes in this level – standard rooms and deluxe rooms.
 With a club level room, you’ll have exclusive access to the club lounge, with refreshments offered throughout the day.

 While I didn’t have club access during my stay at Disney’s Wilderness Lodge, I’ve had it at other Disney resorts.
 In general, you’ll find that the club level offers food throughout the day.
 It’s usually light bites, snacks, and drinks, but you can definitely supplement your meals outside the resort with food from the club level.
 It’s also a nice place to get a drink after a long day.

 The Wilderness Lodge offers standard rooms as well as bunk bed rooms (pictured above).
 Kids will love the bunk bed rooms, and they also have a little more floor space without the larger second bed.
-Although I was traveling solo during my stay, I was assigned a bunk bed room.
+Although I was traveling solo at Disney during my stay, I was assigned a bunk bed room.